lasta11/Cyryptocurrency-Forecasting-Using-Machine-Learning-Network-Optimization/README.md

-# DATA-4380-Project-I
+# Crypto Currency forecasting using LSTM model
-In this project I have used deep learning techniques to predict the crypto currency prices in the future.
-I have used deep learning techniques to predict the prices.
+In this project I have predicted the price of one cryptocurrency using the datasets of 4 or more cryptocurrencies using LSTM model.